An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 d["b"]

-a[2..5] lower bound is inclusive upper bound is exclusive
+a[2..5] lower bound is inclusive from 0 upper bound is exclusive

-li[2..5] lower bound is inclusive upper bound is exclusive
+li[2..5] lower bound is inclusive from 0 upper bound is exclusive

 An array is a simple data structure containing n elements of a single Type, indexed from 0 to n-1.